![]() |

 entering that room

-that forever stays in my mind
+that forever stays in my

 a picture on the wall